matrix-org/matrix-js-sdk/examples/crypto-node/README.md

 /help
 ```

-If you have trouble with encryption errors cause by old devices with broken olm sessions you can delete them all by running:
+If you have trouble with encryption errors caused by devices with broken olm sessions you can delete them all by running:

 ```
 /cleardevices